Aquatic grooming, and Facial fold forcing

 Using the side of your finger instead of your nail

-Because the water makes your skin more flexible, it's easier to manipulate.
+Because water makes your skin more flexible, it becomes easier to manipulate.

-You'll find out that you don't necessarily need to use your nails to unfold your skin.
+You'll find that you don't necessarily need to use your nails to unfold your skin.

 Finger strokes utilize only the finger to open up the folds.

-Underwater, the flat or the side of your finger will often work as well as your nail would.
+Underwater, the flat or the side of your finger will often work just as well as your nail.

 As an added benefit, the risks of hurting yourself are diminished.